malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 ** If that doesn't work, email me
 ** If I don't see your post by week 2, I will email you later to make sure you are OK.

-# ONLINE CLASS 2 - Please Wait
+# ONLINE CLASS 2 - Please check Google Classroom
-* First I will make sure everyone has done CLASS 1- TASK 2 "Say hello"
-* Then, I will add CLASS 2 - TASK 1 "Read your Syllabus
+* I will add CLASS 2 - TASK 1 "Read your Syllabus" soon.
 * You will get a reminder.
 Check Google Classroom.
 Do this task.
-* If you have problems, email me!
 * If you do not finish CLASS 1 - TASK 2 by week 2, I will email you.
 * This is how I will post ALL your homework, classwork, and assessment.
 * Always check the Google Classroom when it sends you emails!
+* If you have problems, <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">email me</a>